loon3/xcp-tools-js/README.md

 # XCP Tools JS

-Javascript tools for encoding and decoding Counterparty (http://counterparty.io) data in Bitcoin transactions
+Javascript tools for encoding and decoding Counterparty (http://counterparty.io) data (multi-sig method only) in Bitcoin transactions

 Currently under development, use at your own risk!